Pteridomania: Decorative art

 Fern motifs first became conspicuous at the 1862 International Exhibition and remained popular "as fond symbol of pleasurable pursuits" until the turn of the century.

 As fern fronds are somewhat flat they were used for decoration in ways that many other plants could not be.
 They were glued into collectors' albums, affixed to three dimensional objects, used as stencils for "spatter-work", inked and pressed into surfaces for nature printing, and so forth.

 Fern pottery patterns were introduced by Wedgwood, Mintons Ltd, Royal Worcester, Ridgeway, George Jones, and others, with various shapes and styles of decoration including majolica.
 A memorial to Sir William Jackson Hooker, Director of the Royal Botanic Gardens, Kew was commissioned from Josiah Wedgwood and Sons and erected in Kew Church in 1867 with jasperware panels with applied sprigs representing exotic ferns.
 A copy was presented to what is now the Victoria and Albert Museum where it may still be seen.

 While realistic depictions of ferns were especially favoured in the decorative arts of this period, "Even when the representation was stylised such as was common on engraved glass and metal, the effect was still recognisably 'ferny'."

+The sweet biscuit from the British Isles known as a Custard Cream is classically decorated with a fern motif on the outer surfaces regardless of who it is manufactured by, with a design that dates back to the Victorian era.